 6.52.1 Applicability to language

-With the exception of the macro assert, the vulnerability as described in TR 24772-1 does not apply to C++, because there is no language-defined runtime checking.
+With the exception of the macro assert, the vulnerability as described in ISO/IEC TR 24772-1:2019 does not apply to C++, because there is no language-defined runtime checking.
 Macro assert is defined by the standard but is invoked by the programmer, hence is not a language-defined check.

 C++ libraries, however, often provide run-time checks which meet the criteria of this vulnerability.
 Also compilers and other tools commonly provide means to perform such runtime checks.